gbiz123/temu-captcha-solver/README.md

 - **Arced Slide** challenge is the one where there is a puzzle piece that travels in an unpredictable trajectory, and there are two possible locations where the solution may be.
 - **Puzzle slide** is unique in that the pieces relocate after you drag the slider.
-- **Shapes** challenge shows a picture of various objects and has an associated text challenge.
+- **Shapes (English only)** challenge shows a picture of various objects and has an associated text challenge.
-- **Items** challenge shows a picture of various objects and has an associated text challenge.
+- **Items (English only)** challenge shows a picture of various objects and has an associated text challenge.
 - **Three-by-three** challenge shows a 3x3 grid of images, and asks you to select images according to a text challenge.

 ## Requirements